NewsWise-CMU/back-end/README.md

 [See here for more details on installation](https://fastapi.tiangolo.com/tutorial/first-steps/)

 ## To Run with Docker
-- `docker build -t myimage .`
+- `sudo docker build -t myimage .`
-- `docker run --name mycontainer -p 80:80 myimage`
+- `sudo docker run -d --name mycontainer -p 443:443 myimage`

 [See here for more details on running this app using docker](https://fastapi.tiangolo.com/deployment/docker/)